apache/airflow/docs/apache-airflow-providers-sftp/sftp.rst

         regexp_mask=r".*\.txt",
         operation=SFTPOperation.GET,
         create_intermediate_dirs=True,
+        force=True,
     )

 Parameter ``create_intermediate_dirs`` is needed to create missing intermediate directories when copying from remote to local and vice-versa.
+Default is False.
+Parameter ``force`` is needed to overwrite file if it already exist.
 Default is False.